nitzan-repo/python-final/README.md

 * **EC2 Operations:** Create, list, start, stop, update type, and terminate instances (with built-in safety caps).
 * **S3 Operations:** Create private or public buckets (with confirmation prompts for public visibility), upload files, update visibility, list, and delete empty buckets.
 * **Route53 Operations:** Create public or private Hosted Zones and manage DNS records (upsert/delete) with automated ownership tagging and verification.
+* **Web UI Dashboard:** An interactive Streamlit-based graphical user interface that wraps all management operations into easy-to-use forms and screens.
 * **Security & Governance:** Automatically tags all supported resources and restricts modifications or deletions exclusively to resources created by this specific CLI tool.

 ---